-What gross profit is & how to calculate it
+What is gross profit, and how to calculate it

 What is gross profit?

-Gross profit—also known as sales profit or gross income—is measured by subtracting the cost of goods sold (COGS) from the revenue made from sales.
+Gross profit—also known as sales profit or gross income—measures the money your company’s goods or services earned after subtracting the total costs to produce and sell them.
+In other words, it’s calculated by subtracting the cost of goods sold (COGS) from the revenue made from sales.
 It’s an easy formula that should help you measure the value your goods and services bring to your business.
-Gross profit typically only includes variable costs—such as hourly wages or materials—that fluctuate with demand.
-It doesn’t include fixed costs, like lease payments, that are stable regardless of how many goods and services you produce.
-Investors and business owners evaluate a company’s gross profit in order to understand the price variation a business is able to charge.
+Investors and business owners evaluate their company’s gross profit in order to understand the impact of price changes on profitability.

 Formula for gross profit